-February 2, 2019.
-Soule & Stull celebrated its Fifth Anniversary with family at Spoon & Stable in Minneapolis.
+February 1, 2020.
+Soule & Stull celebrated its Sixth Anniversary with family at Holman’s Table in St. Paul.
 George Soule and Melissa Stull started their firm in February 2014.
-Kevin Curry has been with the firm almost from its start, Meghan Feliciano joined us in 2016, Alice McGlave and Anna Veit-Carter started in 2017, and Alison Jacobs joined us in 2018.
-Retired Justice Paul Anderson and Judge John McShane provide mediation and arbitration and consulting services.
-“2018 was a big year for our firm, and we have several interesting and challenging matters on our docket in 2019,” Melissa Stull said.
+The firm has five lawyers, two paralegals, and Retired Justice Paul Anderson and Judge John McShane provide mediation and arbitration and consulting services.
+“In 2019, we were excited to be recognized regionally and nationally for our diversity, commitment to remaining a ‘small firm,’ and success on behalf of our clients,” Melissa Stull said.
+“We are looking forward to a busy and rewarding 2020!”
 The firm focuses on product liability, commercial litigation, personal injury and property damage, Indian law, appeals, and alternative dispute resolution.

-August 20, 2018.
-George Soule spoke on a panel today at a Minnesota CLE Seminar about the U.S. Supreme Court’s recent decisions involving racial and political gerrymandering, political apparel at the polls, and removing names from voter rolls.
-George joined Minneapolis lawyers Katherine Swenson and Charles Nauen in a lively discussion of opinions affecting voter rights and conduct at the polls, and governing redistricting of Congressional and legislative seats.
+August 22, 2019.
+George Soule spoke on a panel today at a Minnesota CLE Seminar about the U.S. Supreme Court’s recent decision involving political gerrymandering.
+George joined Minneapolis lawyers Kay Nord Hunt and Daniel Rogan in a lively discussion of Rucho v.
+Common Cause and efforts to restrict partisan redistricting.

 August 15, 2019 Soule & Stull celebrated summer in George and Lisa’s backyard on Thursday evening.
 The S&S team, complete with spouses and children, gathered for good food and great company.
 The barbeque brisket, sidewalk chalk, blueberry peach cobbler, and games of tag were just a few of the many highlights of the evening.